alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/README.md

 The difference is Auto-staking is done through atALEX which automatically harvests and re-stakes your rewards, generating passive compound interest.
 For more information please see “[AutoALEX: The Power of Compound Interest](https://medium.com/alexgobtc/autoalex-the-power-of-compound-interest-eedb2b8535c5).”

 With manual staking, to generate compound interest, you must first harvest then re-stake your rewards.
-We have, however, created an “Auto Stake” function that will re-stake manual rewards into AutoALEX in a single transaction.
+We have, however, created an **Auto Stake** function that will re-stake manual rewards into AutoALEX in a single transaction.

 ![](https://miro.medium.com/max/1400/1\*KykQ83013jwS9KiiV\_cayw.png)